branchvincent/catcher/README.md

 # Robo Catcher
-This is a robotic catcher developed for Introduction to Robotics & Automation course
+This is a robotic catcher developed for Introduction to Robotics & Automation course.

 ## Notes
 The table below describes the repository's organization.